Reimagining Porsche’s

 How Do Drivers—and Data—Expose an EV Cockpit’s Blind Spots?

-Before sketching a single wireframe, we set out to explore where Porsche’s cockpit succeeds and where it fragments.
-We paired desk research with real-world feedback—looking forward to emerging EV behaviors while respecting Porsche’s legacy of focus and control.
-The outcome was a stack of tightly written reports and a validated information architecture that every later design decision rests on.
+Before sketching a single wireframe, I led my team to explore where Porsche's cockpit succeeds and where it fragments.
+I coordinated comprehensive research combining competitive analysis, user interviews, and safety testing to understand emerging EV behaviors while respecting Porsche's legacy of focus and control.
+The outcome was a validated information architecture that I used to guide every later design decision.

 Domain ↓ / Brand → |